 One thing that stands out in the research, but doesn’t seem to get much press, is the link between healthy nitric oxide levels and bone health.
 It makes sense: nitric oxide relaxes your blood vessels to oxygenate your muscles, tendons, and other tissues, so why wouldn’t it do the same for your bones, where your red blood cells come from?

 But you can’t just eat a nitric oxide pill and call it good - they don’t exist.
 Your body makes nitric oxide from L-arginine and from natural plant-based nitrates, like in red spinach (also called amaranth), aronia berry, red beetroot, and other green leafy veggies.
 Learn more about whole food nitric oxide boosters on this blog.
+Those Nitric Oxide reds make a great addition to connective tissue supplements.

 I’ll let you in on a little-known secret though, the research shows that L-arginine doesn’t do much for your nitric oxide levels; if you want to bump up your nitric oxide, you’re better off with nitrates.

 If there is one ingredient to avoid for connective tissue health, it’s sugar.
+That is why it's important to pay attention to the label on your connective tissue supplements.

 When it comes to sugar and your muscles, bones, tendons, fascia, joints and blood, high blood sugar binds to your collagen and locks out its function.
 This process is called glycation, and those permanent bonds are called “advanced glycation endproducts”.
 These AGEs lead to dryness, less elasticity, impair skin healing, and acne breakouts.